keyansaguibo7-create/Keyan-Projects/README.md

 Keyan's Projects!

 Hello!
-This is where im documenting what I'm doing to learn a variety of different topics I'm interested in!
+To start, I'm Keyan, a Physics + Stats/Data Sci double major at UCLA!
+This is where I document my progress in learning various topics that interest me.

 Data Science Projects:
 Soon!